denten-books/plain-text/main.md

 said receiver, and a printed mechanism responsive for the combined action [@bumstead1911, 12-13]."
 Up to this point, the patent describes a device for transmission information, from type to print.
-Starting with clause 14, the language changes to describe a more general "telegraph system," comprised of "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character representing significance, a receiver responsive to said devices, and signal,
+Starting with clause 14, the language changes to describe a more general "telegraph system," involving "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character representing significance, a receiver responsive to said devices, and signal,